yzhu27/CookBook/README.md

 ## New features:

+- Make CookBook come online as a website: [Cook Book](https://cook-book.ml) Users don't need to install the backend and frontend anymore.
 - Add filtering system based on nutrition.
 - Created ingredient tags to simplify the searching.
-- Set up .ml domain for [CookBook](https://cook-book.ml).
-Users don't need to install the backend and frontend anymore.

 ## Better Software Design